NewsScenariosLoan ProgramsAbout MePre-QualCompare LoansContact

 How I handle these files

 I run every Austin investor file across all three program families before recommending.
-The cheapest option is not always conventional, particularly for self-employed investors with tax-strategy-heavy returns.
-DSCR may price 50 to 150 basis points above conventional but qualifies on properties conventional cannot, and for scaling investors that difference is often worth it because it unlocks the next deal.
+The cleanest option is not always conventional, particularly for self-employed investors with tax-strategy-heavy returns.
+DSCR can cost more than a comparable conventional investor loan, but it may qualify properties conventional cannot, and for scaling investors the real question is whether rental property cash flow supports the next deal.

 On scaling: Fannie Mae caps borrowers at 10 financed properties.
 Past 10, you are looking at portfolio or non-QM.
 I work the lender network to find the cleanest path for the file at hand.